netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 For example, the first service discovery section shows metrics for a pod running an Apache web server running on port 80 in a pod named `httpd-6f6cb96d77-xtpwn`.

-> If you don't see any service discovery sections, it's because your installed services are either not yet compatible
+> If you don't see any service discovery sections, it's either because your services are not compatible with service
-> with service discovery, or you changed their default configuration, such as the listening port.
-See the [list of
+> discovery or you changed their default configuration, such as the listening port.
+See the [list of supported
-> supported services](https://github.com/netdata/helmchart#service-discovery-and-supported-services) for details about
+> services](https://github.com/netdata/helmchart#service-discovery-and-supported-services) for details about whether
-> whether your installed services are compatible with service discovery, or read the [configuration
+> your installed services are compatible with service discovery, or read the [configuration
 > instructions](/packaging/installer/methods/kubernetes.md#configure-service-discovery) to change how it discovers the
 > supported services.